I. Introduction and Background

 - We responded to the Air Florida crash, providing communications between the crash site and Red Cross headquarters for the first several days of the response.

-- We created and administered the County’s 4-wheel drive program, delivering essential medical personnel to hospitals in the days before cellular telephones and SUVs were ubiquitous.
+- We created and administered the County’s 4-wheel drive program, delivering essential medical personnel to hospitals and patients to dialysis following major snowstorms in the days before cellular telephones and SUVs were ubiquitous.

 - We set up the Hospital Radio Network and also established patient tracking systems for mass casualty exercises sponsored by the National Disaster Medical System in 1985 and ’86.
 In one of these exercises, we tracked 650 patients to delivery to more than fifty hospitals throughout Maryland, DC, and Northern Virginia.
 This project required hundreds of hours of preparation on the part of many individuals.
 It was nationally recognized and resulted in several published papers on approaches to patient tracking.